DevSolar/pdclib/Readme.txt

 Then there are internal header files (in ./internal/), which contain all the "black magic" and "code fu" that was kept out of the standard headers.
 You should not have to touch them if you want to adapt PDCLib to a new platform.
-If you *do* have to touch them, note that the PDCLib author would consider it a serious design flaw, and would be happy to fix it in the next PDCLib release.
+Note that, if you *do* have to touch them, I would consider it a serious design flaw, and would be happy to fix it in the next PDCLib release.
 Any adaption work should be covered by the steps detailed below.

-For adapting PDCLib to a new platform (the trinity of CPU, operating system, and compiler), make a copy of the ./platform/example/ directory (named after your target platform), and modify the files of your copy to suit the constraints of your platform.
+For adapting PDCLib to a new platform (the trinity of CPU, operating system, and compiler), make a copy of ./platform/example/ named ./platform/{your_platform}/, and modify the files of your copy to suit the constraints of your platform.
 When you are done, copy the contents of your platform directory over the source directory structure of PDCLib (or link them into the appropriate places).
 That should be all that is actually required to make PDCLib work for your platform.